Papers should be submitted directly to the online Editorial Office at the Acta Biomedica website: www.actabiomedica.it.

 - affiliations: department or institution where work was done;

-- correspondence: full name and address of author to whom correspondence about the manuscript and request for reprints should be referred, as well as fax, telephone number, E-mail and ORCID number (if available);
+- correspondence: full name and address of author to whom correspondence about the manuscript and request for reprints should be referred, as well as fax, telephone number, E-mail and ORCID number;

 - a running title of no more than 40 characters;